pat22292/PJCC2/README.md

 # PJCC2

-Don't forget to copy the file on "PJCC\bin\Debug"
+Don't forget to extract the file "MetroFramework.Design.zip"  on "PJCC\bin\Debug" upon cloning this repo.